DNS security issues

 Finally, the report highlights a marked increase in data theft through DNS protocol attacks.
 Specifically, twenty-six percent of organizations reported experiencing such theft in 2021, a figure that stood at only sixteen percent in the previous year.

->> FlashStart is the ideal ally for dealing with DNS security issues → Try it now
+>> FlashStart is the ideal ally for dealing with DNS security issues → Request a quotation or try it now

 3. Types of DNS attacks